paradigmxyz/reth/book/cli/reth/node.md

       --debug.max-block <MAX_BLOCK>
           Runs the sync only up to the specified block

+      --debug.etherscan [<ETHERSCAN_API_URL>]
+          Runs a fake consensus client that advances the chain using recent block hashes on Etherscan.
+If specified, requires an `ETHERSCAN_API_KEY` environment variable

+      --debug.rpc-consensus-ws <RPC_CONSENSUS_WS>
+          Runs a fake consensus client using blocks fetched from an RPC WebSocket endpoint

       --debug.skip-fcu <SKIP_FCU>
           If provided, the engine will skip `n` consecutive FCUs